hsaliyu/cloud-security-lab-portfolio/entra-id-labs/01-PIM-labs/README.md

 ### Step 3 — Assign an Eligible Role

-Assigned the **Security Reader** role to the test user as an **Eligible** assignment rather than Active.
+Assigned the **Billing Administrator** role to the test user as an **Eligible** assignment rather than Active.
 This means the user does not hold the role permanently — they must explicitly request and activate it each time access is needed, and that access expires automatically.

 - Navigated to **PIM → Microsoft Entra Roles → Roles**
 - Selected **Billing Administrator**